-(1) Although the SEPA provides that we may sell up to \$15 million of our ADSs to Yorkville, we are only registering 187,500,000 Ordinary Shares representing ADSs that we may sell to Yorkville under the SEPA from time to time.
-Depending on the price per ADS at which we sell the Advance Shares to Yorkville pursuant to the SEPA, we may need to sell to Yorkville under the SEPA more ADSs than are offered under this prospectus in order to receive aggregate gross proceeds equal to the \$15.0 million Commitment Amount under the SEPA.
+(1) Includes also the initial Commitment Shares of 268,516,800 Ordinary Shares.
+Although the SEPA provides that we may sell up to \$50 million of our ADSs to Yorkville, we are registering 107,731,483,200 Ordinary Shares represented by 9,975,137 ADSs that we may sell to Yorkville under the SEPA from time to time.
+Depending on the price per ADS at which we sell the Advance Shares to Yorkville pursuant to the SEPA, we may need to sell to Yorkville under the SEPA more ADSs than are offered under this prospectus in order to receive aggregate gross proceeds equal to the \$50.0 million Commitment Amount under the SEPA.
 If we choose to do so and otherwise satisfy the conditions in the SEPA, we must first register for resale under the Securities Act such additional ADSs.